MicrosoftDocs/power-automate-docs/articles/desktop-flows/manage-variables.md

 ## Sensitive variables

 > [!IMPORTANT]
-> Flows developed in older versions of Power Automate for desktop (v.2.13 or older) remain unaffected from the sensitive variables functionality, as long as they are not edited.
+> Flows developed in older versions of Power Automate for desktop (v.2.13 or older) remain unaffected from the sensitive variables functionality, as long as they aren't edited.
 If users run existing flows from the console and the portal without editing them, they will still have the old behavior and work in the same way as before.
 To migrate flows to the new functionality, edit and save them at least once with Power Automate for desktop v.2.14 or above.
 This will convert past encrypted type input variables, as well as encrypted type variables produced by the 'Get password from CyberArk' action, to text type variables marked as sensitive.

 There are scenarios where flows handle sensitive information that needs to be hidden while debugging and running the flow.
 Power Automate for desktop allows users to create sensitive variables that aren't visible when a flow runs from within the flow designer.